General Mills issues Gold Medal flour recall over salmonella concerns

 General Mills issued a voluntary recall for Gold Medal flour over the potential presence of salmonella, the company said Friday.

-The food company is recalling 2, 5 and 10-pound bags of Gold Medal unbleached and bleached all purpose flour with "better if used by" dates of March 27, 2024, and March 28, 2024, according to the U.S. Food and Drug Administration.
-The recall was issued after salmonella infantis was discovered in a five-pound bag of flour during testing.
+The food company is recalling 2, 5 and 10-pound bags of Gold Medal unbleached and bleached all-purpose flour with "better if used by" dates of March 27, 2024, and March 28, 2024, according to the U.S. Food and Drug Administration (FDA).
+The recall was issued after Salmonella Infantis was discovered in a five-pound bag of flour during testing.
 Other types of Gold Medal flour are not impacted by the recall.

 - For bleached 2-pound bags: 000-16000-10710;